google_counter

 Radiation and systemic chemotherapy are used in combination.
 This is a neoadjuvant treatment before surgery or stand-alone treatments in unresectable cancer.
 They allow doctors to prolong a patient’s life for several months or years.
 Radiation therapy also helps to prepare the patient for surgery: after irradiation, the tumor shrinks, and it is easier for the surgeon to remove it.

-In Germany, distant and contact radiation therapy (low and high dose brachytherapy) are used.
+In Germany, distant and contact radiation therapy (low and high-dose brachytherapy) is used.
 In the first case, doctors can simultaneously target the tumor and neighboring lymph nodes.
 In the second they can irradiate small tumors or eliminate swelling of the mucous membrane, which hampers breathing and swallowing.

 Chemotherapy is carried out in cycles lasting 2-3 weeks.
 Most medications are administered intravenously, but there are also oral medications.
 The total duration of chemotherapy is 3-6 months, depending on the response of the tumor to chemotherapy and the general condition of the patient.